joshallenit/gh-stacked-diff/DEVELOPER_GUIDE.md

 ## How to Debug Unit Tests

 If one of the command*_test fails you can pass "--log-level=debug" to `parseArguments` for more detailed logging.
-For more detailed logging up until the `parseArguments` call use `testutil.InitTest(slog.LevelDebug)`
+For more detailed logging up until the `parseArguments` call use `testutil.InitTest(t, slog.LevelDebug)`

 ## Making a Release